IMIO/collective.contact.importexport/README.rst

     :target: https://coveralls.io/github/IMIO/collective.contact.importexport?branch=master

 Import and export organizations and persons with csv files, there are 4 csv files:

 - organizations
 - persons
 - positions (not yet managed)
 - held_positions

 !
-This is a WIP, only flat organizations can be imported for now.
+This is a WIP:

+- Import is managed via a transmogrifier pipeline.
+- Export can be managed with a collective.documentgenerator template. (not yet included in this product)

 Features
 --------

-- Import flat organizations list
+- Import flat organizations list in csv format.
+Text column must be enclosed with double quotes.
+A double quote in content must be escaped with another double quote.

 Examples of csv files